About the Course

 The course contains four modules.

 Primer on Outer Space: Sound policy requires some level of fundamental technical knowledge.
 This module is to provide necessary foundational knowledge about space including fundamental space science, satellites, orbits, frequency spectrum, and spaceflight.
-Three topics will be covered in this module namely Physics of Outer Space Environment, Orbital Mechanics and Space Geopolitics.
+Two topics will be covered in this module namely Physics of Outer Space Environment and Orbital Mechanics.

 Primer on Space Policymaking: A discussion on concepts, process and actors in space policy making and advising, as well as a brief history on space development.
-Two topics will be covered under this module namely Fundamentals of Space Policymaking; and Design of a Space Policy and Strategy.
+Three topics will be covered under this module namely Fundamentals of Space Policymaking; Space geopolitics; and Design of a Space Policy and Strategy.

 The lecture on Fundamentals of Space Policymaking introduces principles and methodologies for making space policies.
 This lecture contains a live simulation exercise.